-In view of their quality, all items of eligible SII own funds are classified as Tier 1.
+In view of their quality, all items of Solvency II own funds are classified as Tier 1 apart from foreseeable dividends that are classified in Tier 2 and not included in eligible own funds.

 E.2.
 Solvency Capital Requirement and Minimum Solvency Requirement